lihuixidian/PIANO/README.md

 graph embedding and deep reinforcement learning techniques to address this problem.

-This repository contains the source code for implementing our DISCO framework, which is published in ...
+This repository contains the source code for implementing our PIANO framework, which is published in IEEE Transactions on Computational Social Systems.
 Anyone using this source code, please cite our work using the bibtex as follows...

+  @article{piano_tcss_lh,
+    author    = {Hui Li and
+                 Mengting Xu and
+                 Sourav S Bhowmick and
+                 Joty Shafiq Rayhan and
+                 Changsheng Sun and
+                 Jiangtao Cui},
+    title     = {PIANO: Influence Maximization Meets Deep Reinforcement Learning}, journal   = {{IEEE} Trans.
+Comput.
+Soc.
+Syst.}, volume    = {},
+    number    = {},
+    pages     = {},
+    year      = {2022},
+  }
 ===============================================================================

 The following instruction describes how to use the code.